A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsection{Modelling document-level context}

-The relevant works in document-level NMT that model the inter-dependencies among the sentences in a document can be broadly classified along two dimensions.
-The first is whether they use the local or the global formulation of document-level MT defined previously.
-The second dimension is where the context comes from, that is, the source-side or both source and target-side contexts.\footnote{None of the works that model document-level context in NMT do it for only the target-side context, as it is natural to leverage the existing source-side context.} This section has thus been divided into the four combinations that originate from the aforementioned dimensions.
+The relevant works in document-level NMT that model the inter-dependencies among the sentences in a document can be broadly classified along two dimensions: (i) whether they use the local or the global formulation of document-level MT defined previously, and (ii) where the context comes from, that is, the source-side or both source and target-side contexts.\footnote{None of the works that model document-level context in NMT do it for only the target-side context, as it is natural to leverage the existing source-side context.} This section has thus been divided into the four combinations that originate from the aforementioned dimensions.
 That is, the relevant works use either the local source-only context, the local source and target context, the global source-only context or the global source and target context.